Swapstergit88/HR-Summary-and-Details-DB-Tableau/README.md

 - Here's a quick access to the dashboard link: https://shorturl.at/10Vxt

+Feel free to use and modify this README as needed!
+If you have any more questions or need further adjustments, please let me know.

+Contact Information: Swapnil Kakade
+Email: connectinglobe7@gmail.com
 ---

 This version emphasizes how the HR Overview Dashboard addresses specific challenges faced by stakeholders in human resources while providing actionable insights that support effective decision-making.